How to handle the dreaded face-to-face — and nail it.

-Your resume looks great, you have polished your cover letter to perfection, and your skillset is a good fit for the job position to which you're applying.
+Your resume looks great, you've polished your cover letter to perfection, and your skillset is a good fit for the job position to which you're applying.
 The only thing that stands between you and a new job is the interview.
-And, for some of us, another barrier is our preference for introversion.

 As you review the video, pay attention to your willingness to make eye contact and smile.
 Are your shoulders relaxed or stiff?
 Do you look scared and uncomfortable, as if you are in an interrogation room with a spotlight on you?

 Count the number of times you said “um” when you were unsure how to begin your response.
 If you notice this as a trend, consider spending more time in preparation.
-Using an opener like “That is a great question,” or “I am glad you asked this” can give you time to think and sound more polished.
+Try pausing for a moment or using an opener like “That is a great question” or “I am glad you asked this,” to give yourself a little more time to think through your response before you deliver it.

-A mock interview can give you a brutally honest look at what you need to fix in order to shine in an interview.
-Be prepared that it won't be pretty on the first pass, and embrace its lessons.
-After all, you would rather get these mistakes out of the way without an actual job hanging in the balance.
+A mock interview can give you a brutally honest look at what you need to fix in order to shine when it really counts.
+Be prepared that it won't be pretty on the first pass and embrace its lessons.
+After all, you would rather get these mistakes out of the way without an actual job offer hanging in the balance.

-No matter what your temperament is, chances are that any job will require you to flex and step outside your comfort zone at least sometimes.
+No matter what your temperament is, chances are that any job will require you to step out of your comfort zone at times.
 The key is to choose a position that honors your natural preference most of the time.
 Think of it as an equivalent to standing on your head.
 With some training, virtually everyone can do it for a short while.
-However, no one should be expected to stand on their head for 8 to 10 hours a day.
+However, no one should be expected to stand on their head for eight to 10 hours a day.

 Just be sure you are interviewing for a job that will make the greatest use of your natural strengths.
-Pay attention to the interactions with your would-be coworkers and manager, take the time to understand the daily responsibilities and workflow and imagine yourself doing the job.
+Pay attention to the interactions with your would-be coworkers and manager, take the time to understand the daily responsibilities and workflow, and imagine yourself doing the job.
 Does it offer you a balance of time for private reflection and outside interactions?
 How much energy will the job take, and how much will you get back from the joy of doing it?
-As with any personal question, you won’t find the answer on Google, so observe and reflect on making the best use of everyone's time.

 You are a powerful listener and a great observer.
 Those are superpowers in an interview setting!
 Listen deeply.
 In today's distracted world, people don't get the luxury of undivided attention all that often, and the interviewer is bound to appreciate it.

 In closing, remember that introversion is not a curse.
 Just because you are naturally quiet and thoughtful does not mean you are doomed to fail at interviewing.
-It does mean that you have to prepare, work on your demeanor, and be ready to show up more open and relaxed than you typically would in a first interaction.
+However, it will require you to prepare, work on your demeanor, and be ready to show up more open and relaxed than you typically would in a first interaction.
 That effort will take energy, so honor your need to recharge and recover.
-With these interviewing tips, being an introvert will become a superpower!
+With these interviewing tips, being an introvert will become your superpower!